Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Adelaide Counter Gambit

-Before I start, I would like to give a brief introduction about this counter-gambit; The Adelaide Counter Gambit is a solid attack against the King's Gambit for black and begins with the moves: 1.e4 e5 2.f4 Nc6 3.Nf3 f5
+The Adelaide Counter Gambit is a solid attack against the King's Gambit for black and begins with the moves: 1.e4 e5 2.f4 Nc6 3.Nf3 f5 When white plays the King's Gambit they are usually looking to give up material and then have the initiative for the early part of the game.

 Video:
 [![](https://tse2.mm.bing.net/th?id=OVP.Tsou8PVuJWvxRFdL7JFFigHgFo&pid=Api)](https://www.youtube.com/watch?v=ikFbzsTH6rc)